iotile/candidate_coding_challenges/radiation/README.md

-# Do not create a public fork or public solution to this repo.
+# Please do not publish a solution in either a fork or clone.
+Keep all of your work local!
 #### If you do want to store your work, we ask that you keep it in your own private repos (git lets everyone do this now!).

 ## Introduction